Melissa Butters Photography’s stunning landscape prints are the next best thing to being there.

 The project also donated over $11,000 to Wildlife Victoria and the Firesticks Alliance following the devastating bushfires in early 2020.

 NEXT stop: rural New South Wales

 After the incredible achievement of Twenty years in the belly of the beast and its rave reviews, it was perhaps inevitable that Melissa felt ready for a new direction.
 Covid19, lockdowns and changing circumstances brought with them the chance to take some time out.
 An extended road trip on her trusty motorbike Dusty, and time for reflection, led her to decide to leave Melbourne, at least for the time being.

-Fate led her to the Byron Bay area of northern New South Wales, where she now lives and works.
-Previously she has excelled in the areas of street life and popular culture, but her relocation has brought a renewed focus to her landscape photography.
+Fate led her to the Byron Bay area of northern New South Wales, where she spent a couple of years.
+Previously she had excelled in the areas of street life and popular culture, but this relocation brought a renewed focus to her landscape photography.
 This collection includes the atmospheric scenes of Australia already mentioned, along with others from Indonesia and Europe.

 Limited edition fine art prints available